NCAR/stokespy/docs/index.rst

 all such datasets.

-For polarized spectra, the highest dimensionality data object is the `StokesCube`, which represents a map (two spatial dimensions) of profiles (wavelength) of the 4 Stokes parameters (IQUV), making a seven-dimensional object.
-StokesPy is based on the ndcube package which provides support for coordinate-aware slicing of this multidimensional data.
+For polarized spectra, the highest dimensionality data object is the `~stokespy.StokesCube`, which represents a map (two spatial dimensions) of profiles (wavelength) of the 4 Stokes parameters (IQUV), making a seven-dimensional object.
+StokesPy is based on the `ndcube` package which provides support for coordinate-aware slicing of this multidimensional data.
 StokesPy implements dimensionality-aware subclasses to represent and visualize maps of a given Stokes parameter and wavelength, slits, and profiles at a given pixel coordinate.

-For inversion products, StokesPy currently implements an object to represent vector magnetograms, MagVectorCube.
+For inversion products, StokesPy currently implements an object to represent vector magnetograms, `~stokespy.MagVectorCube`.
 Future versions of StokesPy will provide representations of slab atmospheres and stratified atmospheres, and provide tools to aid in the comparison of synthesized polarized spectra from model atmospheres to observational data.